DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-actions.md

 ### Prepare base dbt artifacts

-For dbt Core users
+For dbt Core users:

   1. Run dbt on the base environment.
-   2. Use the GitHub Action workflow below
+  2. Use the GitHub Action workflow below.
     1. Build base dbt artifacts
     2. Upload dbt artifacts to Recce Cloud

 Upload the base dbt artifact to Recce Cloud by `recce cloud upload-artifacts`.
 You and other developers on your team can then download by `recce cloud download-base-artifacts` without building base artifacts every time.